davidmboko/Pytree/README.md

 # Pytree
-A project that uses tree data structure and object oriented programming to display the files of your computer on a pygame this play using rectangles.
-Additionally, same structure is used to organize world data hierarchally
+A project that uses tree data structure and object oriented programming to display the files of your computer on a pygame this play using rectangles according to the size of each file.
+Additionally, same structure is used to organize world data hierarchally rectangles are created according to the population of the country or region.

+To run file open treevisualizer.py and to the main function uncomment the examplified directory and type in one of your computer directories.
+If you wish to test the population data hierarchy uncomment the population directory in the main.
+Run the tree visualizer file once you do the first option or the second(do not run both at the same time).
+You may delete squares by right clicking on them.
+You may select them by clicking on a square.
+You may increase or decrease the size of a rectangle by pressing up and down arrows after selecting a rectangle.